bastienmichaux/generator-jhipster-db-helper/notes.md

 * initialise the Liquibase changelog
 * initialise the cache configuration
 * remove references to existing entities in your front-end and internationalization files

+## Other documentation

+This document purpose is to explain what we will do and at what stage we are.
+We also documented other things such as researchs and tests which might interest you.

+* [readme][Describe briefly the module, how to install and use it]
+* [entityTableName][The result of the research about how jhipster handle @Table inside the code]
+* [forbiddenCapital][The result of the research and tests about the validation done on user input for a field]
+* [todo][What tasks we'll do after the current work]

+[readme]: (../blob/master/README.md)
+[todo]: (../blob/master/todo.md)
+[entityTableName]: (../blob/master/entityTableName.md)
+[forbiddenCapital]: (../blob/master/forbiddenCapital.md)